 Martha joined Watsi on May 19th, 2016.
-Four years ago, Martha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Martha's most recent donation supported Glen, a quiet toddler from Kenya, to fund corrective surgery for a birth condition.
+Five years ago, Martha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Martha's most recent donation supported Sokphat, a caring aunt from Cambodia, to fund surgery so she can breath easily.